Wandalen/wTools/module/core/data_fmt/docs/variant/030_text_sections.md

 ### Scope

-- **Purpose**: Provide section headers format for organized content blocks.
+- **Purpose**: Provide a single column-name header line followed by every cell value listed one per line (no per-record grouping or underline is rendered).
 - **Responsibility**: Complete attribute descriptor for this output variant preset.
 - **In Scope**: All 46 variant attributes, example output, feature flag, compatibility.
 - **Out of Scope**: Formatter implementation (see source), attribute schema (see `../data_structure/001_variant_attributes.md`).